 Dr. Takao Omagari, Director, AMR Clinical Reference Center, National Center for Global Health and Medicine

 In the COVID-19 REGISTRY JAPAN (COVIREGI-JP), which was conducted during the COVID-19 epidemic in Japan, a registry was established to collect clinical information and specimens of COVID-19 patients by applying protocols for patients with Middle East respiratory syndrome (MERS), The efficacy and safety of treatment with plasma from COVID-19 recovering patients was studied.
 As a learning from this experience, he stated that preparation is very important and that what has been prepared can be implemented.
-He also stated that preparation for infectious disease drug R&D in Japan must be based on a plan, and presented the following seven points that need to be strengthened (Figures 2 and 3).
+He also stated that preparation for infectious disease drug R&D in Japan should be based on a plan, and presented the following seven points that need to be strengthened (Figures 2 and 3).

 -